AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 .. index:: external function

+**Tool mode**:
+  In the special case of the ``GPR_TOOL`` variable, if its value has not been specified via the commandline or as an environment variable, the various tools set this variable to a value proper to each tool. gprbuild sets this value to ``gprbuild``.
+See the documentation of other tools to find out which value they set this variable to.

 **External function second parameter**.
   Once an external variable is defined, its value needs to be obtained by the project.
 The general form is to use